dainst/arachnefrontend/docs/development_localizable_content.md

 **Note 2** : Only "short" forms of language identifiers are usable within the localization system.
 For example "de", but not "de-AT" or "de-DE".

+**Note 3** : Localization of other items, like user interface messages, texts, other menu items, facets etc. is not handled by the system under discussion here.

 ## Artifacts

 Here are the main artifacts comprising the content / localization system: